Lofty-Brambles/some-yagpdb-cc/Economy/README.md

 - `;use` uses a said item.
 3 default actions on the use of an item are already provided with a placeholder. __Main modifiable CC__
 - `;help` just provides help. __The reaction handler is NOT tested.__
 # Comments.
 This is just a prefab for any huge economy you might want to create with Yagpdb.
 Highly open-ended and up to you to decide.
 The code can be buggy, so don't come after me.
+It's recommended to restrict it to a few channels, just in case things go south.
 Hopefully this helped you.
 Have a good day!